40 Functions of the cardiovascular system

 Functions of Blood

 The primary function of blood is to deliver oxygen and nutrients to, and remove wastes from, the body’s cells; but that is only the beginning of the story.
-The specific functions of blood also include defense, and maintenance of homeostasis, such as distributing heat where it is needed.
+The specific functions of blood also include defense and maintenance of homeostasis, such as distributing heat where it is needed.

 Transportation

 Nutrients from the foods you eat are absorbed in the digestive tract.
 Most of these travel in the bloodstream directly to the liver, where they are processed and released back into the bloodstream for delivery to body cells.
 Oxygen from the air you breathe diffuses into the blood, which moves from the lungs to the heart, which then pumps it to the rest of the body.
 Moreover, endocrine glands scattered throughout the body release hormones into the bloodstream, which carries them to distant target cells.
-Blood also picks up cellular wastes and byproducts, and transports them to various organs for removal.
+Blood also picks up cellular wastes and byproducts, transporting them to various organs for removal.
 For instance, blood moves carbon dioxide to the lungs for exhalation from the body, and various waste products are transported to the kidneys and liver for excretion from the body in the form of urine or bile.

 Defense